AdElisium/hub/about.md

 ---

 ---

-Data Scientist applying engineering skills to the education system to try and make the world a better place.
+Senior Data Scientist applying engineering knowledge to the markets to gain a competitive edge.

-Everyone hated school, I'm here to fix it.

-P.S: I also run a hedgefund to pay the bills and buy schools.
+I successfully run a hedgefund with investments in all types of currencies - fiat and crypto.
 ---

 Contact me: